 37 CFR 1.177.
 Reissue in divisions.
-The Commissioner may, in his discretion, cause several patents to be issued for distinct and separate parts of the thing patented, upon demand of the applicant, and upon payment of the required fee for each division.
+The Commissioner may, in his or her discretion, cause several patents to be issued for distinct and separate parts of the thing patented, upon demand of the applicant, and upon payment of the required fee for each division.
 Each division of a reissue constitutes the subject of a separate specification descriptive of the part or parts of the invention claimed in such division; and the drawing may represent only such part or parts, subject to the provisions of §§ 1.83 and 1.84.
 On filing divisional reissue applications, they shall be referred to the Commissioner.
-Unless otherwise ordered by the Commissioner, all the divisions of a reissue will issue simultaneously; if there be any controversy as to one division, the others will be withheld from issue until the controversy is ended, unless the Commissioner shall otherwise order.
+Unless otherwise ordered by the Commissioner upon petition and payment of the fee set forth in § 1.17(i), all the divisions of a reissue will issue simultaneously; if there be any controversy as to one division, the others will be withheld from issue until the controversy is ended, unless the Commissioner shall otherwise order.

 Divisional reissue applications are required on filing to be referred to the Office of the Assistant Commissioner for Patents.
-Where such applications are forwarded to the examining group or examiner without having been so referred, they should be referred immediately to the Office of the Assistant Commissioner for Patents.
+Where such applications are forwarded to the examining group or examiner without having been so referred, they must be referred immediately to the Office of the Assistant Commissioner for Patents.